denoland/docs/deploy/tutorials/tutorial-faunadb.md

+---
-# API server with FaunaDB
+title: "API server with FaunaDB"
+---

 FaunaDB calls itself "The data API for modern applications".
 It's a database with a GraphQL interface that enables you to use GraphQL to interact with it.